ctsit/ae_and_conmeds/README-developer.md

     redcap_metadata --token [your_token] --url https://yourhost.domain.org/redcap/api/ > all.csv

-If these dictionaries are mixed with other forms you want to exclude, these command can extract them nicely with the script `export-all.sh`
+If these dictionaries are mixed with other forms you want to exclude, you can extract the AE and ConMeds forms easily with the script `export-all.sh`

 ## Contributions